Rougemont, Switzerland: Economy

 Until the end of the 19th century, the area was essentially agricultural, with the dairy industry predominant.
-The arrival of hotels was greatly furthered by the first railway, the Montreux-Oberland Bernois, which reached Rougemont in 1905.
+The arrival of hotels was greatly furthered by the first railway, the Montreux–Lenk im Simmental line, which reached Rougemont in 1905.

 The situation of the municipality on the Golden Pass railway line between Château-d'Oex and Gstaad, both well-known ski resorts, helped to bring Rougemont out of its isolation and make it a tourist destination in its own right.

 Most of the land of the municipality is in agriculture or forest, some 100 hectares being owned by the municipality.

 As of In 2010 2010, Rougemont had an unemployment rate of 2.7%.
 As of 2008, there were 79 people employed in the primary economic sector and about 36 businesses involved in this sector.
 70 people were employed in the secondary sector and there were 18 businesses in this sector.
 145 people were employed in the tertiary sector, with 44 businesses in this sector.
 There were 425 residents of the municipality who were employed in some capacity, of which females made up 42.6% of the workforce.